ArthurFMR/input-search-address/README.md

 # Address Searchin Input
-This is a tiny nuxt js project for consuming Google Map API.
+This is a tiny nuxt js project with tailwinds for consuming Google Map API.
 You can search addresses and the input suggests autocomplete address.

 # Demo
 https://input-search-address-arthur.netlify.app/